Eugene Onegin (opera): Act 2

 A ball is being given in honour of Tatyana, whose name day it is.
 Onegin is dancing with her.
 He grows irritated with a group of neighbours who gossip about him and Tatyana, and with Lensky for persuading him to come to the ball.
 He decides to avenge himself by dancing and flirting with Olga.
 Lensky is astounded and becomes extremely jealous.
 He confronts Olga but she cannot see that she has done anything wrong and tells Lensky not to be ridiculous.
 Onegin asks Olga to dance with him again and she agrees, as "punishment" for Lensky's jealousy.
-The elderly French tutor Monsieur Triquet sings some couplets in honour of Tatyana, after which the quarrel between Lensky and Onegin becomes more intense.
+The elderly French tutor Monsieur Triquet sings some couplets in honour of Tatyana (Sung in French in the opera with different lyrics, this tune takes up that of the romance (for one or two voices) "Dormez donc mes chères amours", directly taken from the vaudeville La Somnambule (libretto by Scribe and Delavigne - 1819) with music by Amédée de Beauplan, whose first lyrics are: "Reposons-nous ici tous deux " in G major); after which the quarrel between Lensky and Onegin becomes more intense.
 Lensky renounces his friendship with Onegin in front of all the guests, and challenges Onegin to a duel, which the latter is forced, with many misgivings, to accept.
 Tatyana collapses and the ball ends in confusion.